arielsanchezmora/vDocumentation/README.md

 Hi!
 I'm Ariel Sanchez (https://twitter.com/arielsanchezmor) and this is the result of a dream and the power of the vCommunity.
 I started a documentation template effort, which can be found [here](https://sites.google.com/site/arielsanchezmora/home/vmware/free-vmware-documentation-templates).
 There is a lot of work pending to be able to call the effort complete, but one very important component that my friend [Edgar Sanchez](https://github.com/edmsanchez) ( https://twitter.com/edmsanchez13 ) has advanced dramatically is the PowerCLI scripting.
 This repository stores them, and publishes them to the world so they can start being used.
 We open-sourced and placed in GitHub so they can be further improved by the vCommunity!

-The main motivation for this project was the sad state of reliable documentation available to many vSphere administrators.
+The main motivation for this project was the sad state of vSphere infrastructure documentation accessible to many vSphere administrators.
 It is demoralizing to start a new job, ask for documentation, and find there is none.
 It's sometimes worse that if there is documentation, it turns out to be outdated, or even worse, plain wrong!
 And it's also demoralizing to be tasked with creating documentation, realizing that creating it manually would take a long time, and that collecting and customizing all the scripts will take a long time as well.

 Thus, our goal is to be able to easily produce documentation "direct from vCenter" that is relevant to what your manager or another VMware administrator wants to see.
 The best part is, you only need to run the scripts and they create the needed CSV or Excel file for you.
 This means you can update your documentation at a moment's notice, and even better, review it to identify things in your environment that may not have been easily visible before.